9 Declarations [dcl.dcl]

 If the parameter-declaration-clause is empty, the function takes no arguments.

-A parameter list consisting of a single unnamed parameter of non-dependent type void is equivalent to an empty parameter list.
+A parameter list consisting of a single unnamed non-object parameter of non-dependent type void is equivalent to an empty parameter list.

 Except for this special case, a parameter shall not have type cv void.